 Strength is an important component of success in most athletics events, and therefore should be an essential part of most training programs.
 The time spent in training for strength should be proportional to the requirement for these components in your event, and your deficiencies in this area.

 Strength is the maximal force you can apply against a load, and power is proportional to the speed at which you can apply this maximal force.
-Training to improve in this area can include lifting weights, throwing heavier implements, running against a resistance, and plyometrics (depth jumping and bounding).
+Training to improve in this area can include lifting free weights, throwing heavier implements, running against a resistance, and plyometrics (depth jumping and bounding).

 Strength training can be commenced as young as thirteen.
 For the beginner, a gradual introduction is necessary to learn the correct techniques, to prevent injuries from occurring, and to gain good baseline strength on which more intensive and complex weight training programs can be developed.